Skip to main content

 Physical Health: Hygiene, Device Safety, and Skin Care

-Keeping things clean and comfortable is the foundation of safe and pleasurable chastity play.
+Keeping things clean and comfortable is the foundation of safe chastity practice.
 A well-chosen, well-maintained device and good hygiene habits will help you avoid most problems, so you can focus on the anticipation and connection chastity brings.

 Daily Hygiene